STjurny/SymbolEx/README.md

     sStopBit  = 'b1000;
 ```

 After the bit size can follows identifier prefix separated by comma.
-If the prefix is specified then SymbolEx removes that prefix from all identifiers in extracted block.
+If a prefix is specified then SymbolEx removes the prefix from all identifiers in extracted block.
 It can be useful for increase clarity when displayed in GTKWave.
 For the previous example can be used `// $State:4,s` for removing prefix "s" from extracted symbols.